NEW STUDENT ORIENTATION

 You will use a tool called Schedule Builder to register for classes each semester.
 Once you've found the classes you would like to take on the Class Schedule, you will add them to your cart using Schedule Builder.
 You will have plenty of time to go through this process during your advising and registration session.

-The Fall 2024 class schedule can be accessed here.
+The Spring 2025 class schedule can be accessed here.
 You can get there from your Student CIS page as well.
 Please see this video for a tutorial on navigating to the schedule.

 Take a look at this short tutorial, which will explain how to filter and read the class schedule.